-Ten Weeks—Monday nights 6:30 PM @ The Moviehouse & Eatery, Austin, TX
+Ten Weeks/Ten Movies @ The Moviehouse & Eatery, Austin, TX

 Led by media scholar Philip J. Hohle, PhD

-The language of popular culture can be strange and confusing, yet at the same time, it is immeasurably influential.
+The language of popular culture can be strange and confusing.
+At the same time, it is immeasurably influential.
 Core tenants and convictions are often concealed in irresistible forms of entertainment.
 In particular, the movie is the most broadly influential and subtly powerful means for change in western society.